Ads

 Figure 3.
 Navigation light system schematic

-There are, of course, many variations in the position light circuits used on different aircraft.
+There are many variations in position light circuits used on different aircraft.
 All circuits are protected by fuses or circuit breakers, and many circuits include flashing and dimming equipment.
 Small aircraft are usually equipped with a simplified control switch and circuitry.
-In some cases, one control knob or switch is used to turn on several sets of lights; for example, one type utilizes a control knob, the first movement of which turns on the position lights and the instrument panel lights.
+In some cases, one control knob or switch is used to turn on several sets of lights; for example, one design uses a control knob, the first movement of which turns on the position lights and the instrument panel lights.
 Further rotation of the control knob increases the intensity of only the panel lights.
 A flasher unit is seldom included in the position light circuitry of very light aircraft but is used in small twin-engine aircraft.
 Traditional position lights use incandescent light bulbs.
 LED lights have been introduced on modern aircraft because of their good visibility, high reliability, and low power consumption.

 Anticollision Lights